Congratulations on the Birth of Your New Baby!

 Maternal Support Group:

-As part of our ongoing effort to provide you the most comprehensive pregnancy care available, we are pleased to be a part of the Maternal Wellness Program Suport Group, designed specifically for postpartum moms.
+As part of our ongoing effort to provide you the most comprehensive pregnancy care available, we are pleased to be a part of the Maternal Wellness Program Support Group, designed specifically for postpartum moms.
 This is a cost-free support group, and there no need to pre-register.
 Babies and support people are welcome to attend.
-The support group meets every Tuesday from 10am to 12pm in the Lower Level Conference Room that is located in our office building .
+The support group meets every Tuesday from 10am to 12pm virtually via Zoom .
 For more information, please click here.

 Activity: Don't be surprised if you are not "feeling 100%" on your first day home.
 You will gradually notice an increase in your stamina with each passing day.
 It usually takes around six weeks after delivery for your body to return to normal.
 You should increase your activity gradually each day.
 You should be able to resume a light exercise schedule within two to three weeks; however, avoid abdominal exercises until you have seen your doctor for your postpartum visit.